Speed up

 ──On the other hand, there is also the view that in order to improve performance, it is necessary to increase the personnel expenses of the top team itself.
 In fact, a correlation can be seen between personnel expenses and league standings.

-I believe that is exactly right.
+I think that is exactly right.
 Last year, I also talked about the correlation between league standings and personnel expenses, and I accept that as an undeniable fact.
-From that perspective, when we consider our current position, it means that our personnel expenses are slightly insufficient to win the championship.
-I think we must accept this reality.
+From that perspective, when we consider our current position, it means that in terms of personnel expenses, we are slightly lacking the capability to win the championship.
+I believe we must accept this reality.

 The absolute value of personnel expenses has been increasing year by year, and the question is whether the club can keep up with that pace.
 Last year, seven teams exceeded 3 billion yen in team personnel expenses, including transfer-related costs.
 In contrast, Tokyo was at 2.71 billion yen.
 It may be required to raise that by one or two more levels.
 In that case, although we have been gradually increasing at a pace of about 50 to 100 million yen on average since I took office in 2022, that speed is not enough.